-The TEM models eight different geographic regions.
-Energy use by region in the original BAU is shown in Figure 2 TEM BAU energy use by region.
+The TEM models eight different geographic regions (the list of countries in each region is in Appendix 11).
+Energy use by region in the original BAU is shown in Figure 2.
 At the start of and throughout most of the modelled period the Far East and China, North America and Western Europe are projected to use the most energy, with energy use in the Indian subcontinent forecast to just overtake that in North America in 2030.